4-H ADULT VOLUNTEER ROLES

-Starting and leading 4-H Clubs can be a rewarding and challenging experience.
+Starting and leading a 4-H club can be a rewarding and challenging experience.
 A strong 4-H club engages youth members in the decision making, leading and carrying out events and activities.
 Youth and adult leaders working together is the back bone of a strong 4-H club.
 The following links can also assist in the process:

 4-H CLOVERBUD LEADER RESOURCES

 Risk management is the process used to protect assets by minimizing the potential for negative outcomes.
 A 4-H club, group, or planning committee should anticipate potential risks as the activity is planned and should decide ways to manage these risks.
 Special areas for consideration include: